rulonder/rulonder.github.io/_posts/2016-05-04-fortran-debug-in-visual-studio-code.md

 }
 ~~~

-Then we are going to config our debug to use gdb and call the build right before with the "preLaunchTask" property.
+Then we are going to configure our debug configuration to use gdb and call the build right before with the "preLaunchTask" property.

 ~~~ json
 {